Norfolk church couple offer coffee and hope

 Attleborough couple, Mark and Jacqui Dawes, have taken their gift for hospitality into the public and church arena by investing in a unique custom-made mobile tea and coffee van and training as baristas.
 Sandie Shirley reports.

-The Hope Coffee Company was launched this autumn and can be hired for church, charity, community or private events across Norfolk and Suffolk.
+The Hope Coffee Company was launched in 2018 and can be hired for church, charity, community or private events across Norfolk and Suffolk.

 The three-wheeled Piaggio Ape (pronounced Ah-Pay - means Bee in Italian), manufactured in Italy and customised in Yorkshire, holds the key to the couple’s nurtured dream that evolved from their active roles in hospitality – a way of life first witnessed in childhood.